Skip to main content

 MV63 Series Overview

-The Cisco Meraki MV63 series are network cameras that are exceptionally simple to deploy and configure due to their integration into the Meraki Dashboard and cloud-augmented edge storage.
-The MV family eliminates complex and costly servers and video recorders required by traditional solutions, removing the limitations typically placed on video surveillance deployments.
+The Cisco Meraki MV63 series are network cameras that are easy to deploy and configure.
+They integrate with the Meraki Dashboard and use cloud-augmented edge storage.
+The MV series removes the need for complex servers and video recorders.
+This eliminates the usual limits on video surveillance deployments.

 Package Contents